latticexyz/retro-pfg-automation/README.md

 Paste your JSON Ballot created in Step 2 from your clipboard (or first copy it from the text file you saved it to) into the text box and click "Ok".

 The form should now reflect your ballot!

-5. Hit OK and watch the form fill.